U.S. Embassy In Iraq Under Siege As Protesters Break Past Gates, Set Fires, Donald Trump Blames Iran In Tweet

 In a Twitter post responding to the embassy protests, Donald Trump accused Iran of “orchestrating” the attack.
 The Sunday airstrikes came in retaliation for the death of an American contractor in what the U.S. says was a rocket attack by Kataib Hezbollah.

 Embassy staff were reported to be “sitting tight behind the walls,” according to a report via Twitter by Sky News correspondent Deborah Haynes.
-The U.S. ambassador to Iraq, Matthew H. Tueller, was not in the embassy and has been out of Iraq since Christmas, according to Haynes’s report.
+The U.S. ambassador to Iraq, Matthew H. Tueller, was not in the embassy and has been out of Iraq since Christmas, according to Haynes’ report.

-Iraq’s Prime Minsiter, Adel Abdul Mahdi, called on the protesters to leave the embassy — but Abdul Mahdi is seen to have little authority, after he resigned on December 1 following anti-government protests in Iraq.
-The 77-year-old who has held the position for about one year, has remained as a “caretaker” prime minister until a new one can be selected, though that process has been underway for months.
+Iraq’s Prime Minister, Adel Abdul Mahdi, called on the protesters to leave the embassy, but Abdul Mahdi is seen to have little authority after he resigned on December 1 following anti-government protests in Iraq.
+The 77-year-old, who has held the position for about one year, has remained a “caretaker” prime minister until a new one can be selected, though that process has been underway for months.

 “Any aggression or harassment of foreign embassies will be firmly prohibited by the security forces,” Abdul Mahdi said in a statement, demanding that protesters leave the embassy area “immediately,” as quoted by Al-Jazeera.